Admission Documents and Correspondence

 - Supporting documents which strengthen your claim that you will return to your country after completing studies;

-- Other documents which may vary depending on which country you are from.
+- Other documents, which may vary depending on the country you are from.

 The Visa Interview and Questions